 You know that you are utterly dependent upon God for all things—material, physical, mental and spiritual.
 You know that, but for the grace of God having saved you, you would have remained dead in your trespasses and sins, still deserving condemnation to Hell.

 Always bear in mind that “God resisteth the proud, but giveth grace unto the humble” (James 4.6).
 Therefore, “to do justly, and to love mercy, and to walk humbly with your God” (Micah 6.8) should be your life—this should be your new nature, now.

 Please remember that, Christian friend.

-- Several of the Bible’s promises to the Christian are mentioned subsequently in Hebrews 11.
-There they are exemplified in these brief to-the-point biographies of several Old Testament believers.
-We should read each one, and examine our own heart to see whether we have the same faith as these old saints.↩
+Several of the Bible’s promises to the Christian are mentioned subsequently in Hebrews 11.
+There they are exemplified in these several brief biographies of several Old Testament saints.
+We should consider each one, and examine our own heart to see whether we have the same faith as these old believers. ↩︎

-- The Greek word translated substance here is ὑπόστασις (hupostasis), meaning a substructure or foundation—something firm and real upon which we can trust (Strong’s Concordance). ↩
+The New Testament Greek word translated “substance” here is ὑπόστασις (hupostasis), meaning a substructure or foundation—something firm and real upon which we can place our confidence (Strong’s Concordance, Greek Dictionary, number #5287). ↩︎

 To be justified (or, declared righteous) by God means to be pardoned by God (as a judicial act) for our sins—instead of being condemned for our sins.
 God the Father justifies us because Christ’s righteousness is imputed to us, and our sins are imputed to Christ, when he died for us. ↩︎